What is the Pink Lounge process of Salt Therapy?

 Our lounge is cleaned and wiped down often.
 Salt is anti-bacterial and contains

 anti-inflammatory properties of the dry sodium chloride.
-As our breathe in the dry microscopic particles you are building a protective layer inside your sinus and respiratory system to stave off illness and infection.
+As you breathe in the dry microscopic particles you are building a protective layer inside your sinus and respiratory system to stave off illness and infection.

 What kind of Salt does the Pink Lounge use and where does it come from?